2023 Ontario Income Tax Calculator

 Where to Mail Tax Return for ?

-- Winnipeg Tax Centre via Courier Direct courier submissions to – Winnipeg Tax Centre, 66 Stapon Road Winnipeg, MB R3C 3M2
+- Send courier items to – Winnipeg Tax Centre, 66 Stapon Road Winnipeg, MB R3C 3M2

-Adhering to these guidelines will ensure your tax return reaches the right hands.
-Keep in mind, the CRA does not accept hand-delivered returns, so be absolutely certain before submitting yours.
+Following these rules will make sure your tax return gets to the right place.
+Remember, the CRA does not take hand-delivered returns, so make sure before you send yours.

 How Much is Capital Gains Tax in Ontario ?